Safety Program Review and Assessment

 Accurate inspection records are important.
 They serve as evidence of the inspection program, provide documentation of necessary corrective actions, and provide a follow-up method to ensure completion.
 One of the easiest methods to record an inspection is to use a checklist.

-You can find checklists in the Safesite template database.
-You can also build your own templates and tailor them to suit your individual requirements and upload them to your Safesite account.
+You can find checklists in the Safesite database, or you can create your own and tailor it to suit your individual requirements and upload it to the app.

 Checklists have several advantages.
 However, they don’t work as a replacement for inspections.
 They are no substitute for informed employees performing a careful observation of the workplace.